munificent/ui-as-code/in-progress/optional-semicolons.md

     declaration easily fits on one line.)

 Since this is so rare, it doesn't matter much which way we pick.
-The eagerness principle prefers treating it as two statement expressions, so we stick with that.
+The eagerness principle prefers treating it as two expression statements, so we stick with that.
 The user can always get a local variable declaration by *removing* the newline.
-If we picked the other option, they would have to add an explicit semicolon if they *did* want two identifier statement expressions.
+If we picked the other option, they would have to add an explicit semicolon if they *did* want two identifier expression statements.

 Note that this is only an ambiguity for *local* variables.
-For fields and top-level variables, there are no statement expressions, so no ambiguity.
+For fields and top-level variables, there are no expression statements, so no ambiguity.
 That's good because newlines between types and variables are more common there:

 *   There are **152,370** field declarations.